Usage¶

 Global Hotkeys¶

-If QuickTile is started with the --daemonize option, it will attempt to bind global hotkeys as defined by the mappings in quicktile.cfg.
+If QuickTile is started with the --daemonize option, it will try to bind global hotkeys as defined by the mappings in quicktile.cfg.

-Repeatedly press one of the defined keybindings to cycle through window sizes available at the desired location on the screen.
+Repeatedly press one of the keybindings to cycle through window sizes available at the requested location.

 See the Command Reference section for a listing of default keybindings and what